 All graduate students are required to maintain an overall GPA of 3.0 or higher in order to remain in good standing and to graduate.
 The overall GPA is different from a semester GPA.
 The overall GPA is your cumulative GPA that you earn starting from the first semester as a graduate student at SJSU.
 It is the GPA that takes into account the GPA earned for all previous semesters.
 The semester GPA is your GPA that is calculated on a semester-by-semester basis.

-If a student is currently in good standing, and at the end of a semester their overall GPA falls below 3.0, they will be placed on “Academic Probation.”
+If a graduate student is currently in good standing, and at the end of a semester their overall GPA falls below 3.0, they will be placed on “Academic Probation.”
 A status of Academic Probation indicates that the student is not performing to minimum graduate GPA standards and is at risk of being disqualified from the university.

 Once on academic probation, graduate students are subject to disqualification if they fail to earn a SJSU term GPA of 3.0 or better each semester until a SJSU cumulative GPA of 3.0 is again established.
 See: S10-6

 Students on probation are encouraged to take advantage of our , Solutions for Success.
 Students on probation may use the workbook’s exercises and steps to create their plan forward, including a special probation calculator to project how taking a given number of classes with variations of expected grades would affect their ability to clear probation in the coming terms.

-If a student is awarded a NC (No Credit) grade in INFO 289 -the Schools’s culminating class- the student will be placed on administrative probation and is at risk of disqualification.
+If an MLIS or MARA student is awarded a NC (No Credit) grade in INFO 289 or MARA 289 -the Schools’s culminating class- the student will be placed on administrative probation and is at risk of disqualification.
 If a second NC (No Credit) is awarded for the class the student will be administratively disqualified.